Burundi–Turkey relations

-Burundi–Turkey relations are the foreign relations between Burundi and Turkey.
-Turkey has an Embassy in Bujumbura since December 2018, and Burundi's Embassy in Ankara opened in June 2014.
+Burundi–Turkey relations are the bilateral relations between Burundi and Turkey.
+Turkey has an embassy in Bujumbura since December 2018, and Burundi's Embassy in Ankara opened in June 2014.

-Diplomatic Relations
+History

 The relationship between Turkey and Burundi has been very limited until 2000.
 Turkey has been an importer of Burundi's coffee and has offered some international aid and assistance.

 During the Cold War, and especially in the 1960s, relations between Turkey and Burundi cooled because of the latter's relationship with communist China.
 However, this was very short-lived and relations improved later.
 Relations soured following the 1972 massacre.
 In 2000, relations became closer when Turkish diplomatic corps strongly supported Arusha Accords.